 5. The container will now be updated and running!

-This is how I normally update my Docker containers.
+This tutorial showed how to update Docker containers on a Synology NAS.
 Like I said initially, this is only my preferred approach and doesn’t mean it’s the only way of doing it.

 Thank you for checking out the tutorial on how to update Docker Containers on a Synology NAS.
 As always, if you have any questions on how to update Docker Containers on a Synology NAS, please leave them in the comments!